[GUIDE]

 Add Your Members

-There are three ways to add members to your PulseRoster community:
+There are three ways to bring people into your PulseRoster community:

 Set Up Activity Tracking

-Activity requirements are automatically paused when a member is on an approved leave of absence — no manual adjustments needed.
+Requirements pause automatically while a member is on an approved leave of absence, so nobody gets penalized for time they were away — no manual adjustments needed.

-Every PulseRoster community gets a public roster page at roster.mypulsetech.com/roster/your-slug.
-This is a professional, read-only view of your department structure that anyone can see.
+Every PulseRoster community gets a public roster page at roster.mypulsetech.com/roster/your-slug — a polished, read-only view of your departments, leadership, and members that anyone can see without logging in.

-Share the link in your Discord server, on your FiveM server listing, or anywhere you want to showcase your community.
-It's a great recruitment tool — potential members can see your department structure, leadership, and active roster before joining.
+Share the link in your Discord server, on your FiveM server listing, or anywhere you recruit.
+It's one of the best recruitment tools you have — prospective members can see exactly how your community is organized, who leads each department, and who's on the active roster before they ever apply.

 What's Next?

-Go beyond Owner/Admin/Moderator.
-Create roles like Training Coordinator, IA Investigator, or Recruitment Lead with specific permissions tailored to their responsibilities.
+Go beyond the default Owner, Administrator, and Moderator roles.
+Create roles like Training Coordinator, IA Investigator, or Recruitment Lead with granular permissions tailored to their responsibilities.
+Available on Standard and above.

 Common Questions